TheBarret/GroqSuperCharged/README.md

 This open-source language model is provided by Groq, licensed under the Apache License 2.0.
 You can find the full license terms at [Apache.org/LICENSE-2.0.txt](https://www.apache.org/licenses/LICENSE-2.0.txt)

-**Attribution**

-This service is made possible by the Groq team, including [list of authors/ contributors]. groove.ai

 **License Credits**

 Apache License 2.0 (Apache-2.0)